 - What do Want people to do?
 (Response)

 - What do we want people to feel?
-(Brand Equity)
+(Big Idea/Brand Soul)

 Back when we only did TV and a secondary medium it was easier.
 We’d spend months on a brief and months ago making the TV ads.
 The brief was approved everywhere, right up to the VP or President level.
 But now the problem is when you’re running around like a chicken with its head chopped off, you decide to wing it over the phone with no brief.
 It’s only a Facebook page, a digital display ad going down the side of the weather network or some twitter campaign Who needs a brief.